 We all hate cold!
-Same goes for our pets.
-Here are some of the home remedies that can help alleviate the symptoms of cold
+The same goes for our pets.
+Here are some of the home remedies that can help alleviate the symptoms of the cold

 Run a hot bathtub or shower so steam builds up in your toilet or use a typical vaporizer within the room wherever your dog sleeps.